atomisthq/docs/docs/capabilities.md

 Rugs, each providing a different way to help you improve your development and operations lifecycle.

-Event-driven actions: <span class="rugs">[Handlers][handlers]</span>
+Event-driven actions: <span class="rugs">[Event Handlers][handlers]</span>
-:   Rug <span class="mid-text">*handlers*</span> respond to events.
+:   Rug <span class="mid-text">*event handlers*</span> respond to
-    Handlers can use the information on an event and its related events to message the right team members, take direct action, and/or create new events, which can trigger other handlers.
+    events.
+Event handlers can use the information on an event and its related events to message the right team members, take direct action, and/or create new events, which can trigger other event handlers.
 Need to notify someone when their commit causes a stack trace in production?
-Automate that with a handler.
+Automate that with an event handler.

-ChatDev and ChatOps: <span class="rugs">[Commands][commands]</span>
+ChatDev and ChatOps: <span class="rugs">[Command Handlers][commands]</span>
-:   Rug <span class="mid-text">*commands*</span> are tasks you can
+:   Rug <span class="mid-text">*command handlers*</span> respond to
-    execute within chat, automating common tasks in software development and operation.
-Want to release a new version of your service to production?
-Do it right in chat with a command.
+    messages in chat, allowing you quickly create bot commands to automate common tasks in software development and operation.
+Want to automate the release of a new version of your service to production?
+Write a command handler so you can release it right from chat.

 Project updates: <span class="rugs">[Editors][editors]</span>
 :   Rug <span class="mid-text">*editors*</span> modify code directly and